lina-bonturi/lina-bonturi/README.md

 ## Hi there 🙋🏽‍♀️

 - Lead software engineer at <a href="https://nubank.com.br/en/">Nubank</a>.
-- I work with mobile development for at least 8 years, standing out with 🍎 iOS (mostly Swift).
+- I work with mobile development for ~ 10 years, standing out with 🍎 iOS (mostly Swift).

 ```swift
 let lina: [String: Any] = ["pronouns": "she-her",